 This program is approved by the Florida State Board of Nursing.

-TABE Test Scores: 11th Grade Reading, Language & Math
+TABE Test Scores: 11's in Reading, Language and Math.

 *Criminal background checks and random drug screenings

 A history of felony convictions or substance abuse may adversely affect your ability to gain employment or take licensing exams in the medical professions.
 We encourage you to consider your personal history when making appropriate career choices.

 Students entering all health programs with a clinical study requirement are subject to criminal background checks and/or random drug screenings at their own expense.

 If problems arise with the results of either the criminal background check or the drug screening, students will not be permitted to attend the clinical portion of the program which then results in program non-completion.

 Refunds for the costs of the criminal background checks and drug screenings are NOT granted for these circumstances.

 TO GAIN ADMISSION TO THE PRACTICAL NURSING PROGRAM.
 COMPLETE IN ORDER:

 STEP 1 - Submit recommended TABE scores, along with an Application for Admission, to the Practical Nursing Program Counselor.